-- 3.1 The National Planning Policy Framework February 2021 (NPPF) maintains a pro-growth agenda for the planning system.
-At its heart is a presumption in favour of sustainable development that means that development proposals should be approved without delay where they accord with an up-to-date development plan or, where there are no relevant development plan policies or the policies which are most important for determining the application are out-of-date, any adverse impacts would significantly and demonstrably outweigh the benefits when assessed against the policies of the Framework as a whole. - 3.2 National policies that are most relevant to the application include: - To support the Government's objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay (para.
-60); - Small and medium sized sites can make an important contribution to meeting the housing requirement of an area, and are often builtout relatively quickly (para.
-69); - Planning policies and decisions should ensure that developments:

-(a) will function well and add to the overall quality of the area; (b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping, (c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change, such as increased densities; (d) establish or maintain a strong sense of place; (e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development; and (f) create places that are safe, inclusive and accessible (para.
-130);
+- 3.1 The National Planning Policy Framework February December 2023 (NPPF) maintains a pro-growth agenda for the planning system.
+At its heart is a presumption in favour of sustainable development that means that development proposals should be approved without delay where they accord with an up-to-date development plan or, where there are no relevant development plan policies or the policies which are most important for determining the application are out-of-date, any adverse impacts would significantly and demonstrably outweigh the benefits when assessed against the policies of the Framework as a whole. - 3.2 National policies that are most relevant to the application include (these remain unchanged from the recent infill application 6/2023/0677/FULL except for new paragraph numbers): - To support the Government's objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay (para.
+60); - Small and medium sized sites can make an important contribution to meeting the housing requirement of an area and are often builtout relatively quickly (para.
+70); - Planning policies and decisions should ensure that developments: (a) will function well and add to the overall quality of the area; (b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping, (c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change, such as increased densities; (d) establish or maintain a strong sense of place; (e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development; and (f) create places that are safe, inclusive and accessible (para.
+135);

-A local planning authority should regard the construction of new buildings as inappropriate in the Green Belt unless it is for one of the specified exceptions, which includes 'limited infilling in villages' (para.
-149).
+A local planning authority should regard the construction of new buildings as inappropriate in the Green Belt unless it is for one of the specified exceptions, one of which includes 'limited infilling in villages' (para.
+154).